magnusseptim/SackOfFunctions/README.md

   Just call your name ! (and surname, of course)

 ## TalkativeFunction
-  This crazy function would like just call only with yourself!
+  This crazy function would like to call other function.

+## TriggeredSemaphore
+  Semaphore feature at it finest